 “I think there are two main questions,” says Richard Martinello, MD, a Yale Medicine infectious diseases specialist and medical director of infection prevention at Yale New Haven Health.
 “First, we need to know how this virus is transmitted between people so we can be more precise in our efforts to stop its spread.
 Second, there needs to be a better understanding of the pathogenesis of the infection and resulting inflammatory response, so that knowledge can drive the development of therapeutic and preventive medications.”

-That doesn’t mean doctors in the U.S. aren’t keeping a close eye on the new virus.
-“This is a time of watchful waiting,” says Joseph Vinetz, MD.
-“The bottom line is that there is a new flu-like bug.
-With the new virus in a culture dish, they are looking at the biology and working to make drugs to treat it.”
+Meanwhile, doctors in the U.S. are keeping a close eye on the new virus.
+“With the new virus in a culture dish, they are looking at the biology and working to make drugs to treat it,” says Yale Medicine infectious diseases specialist Joseph Vinetz, MD.
 There is also a great deal of effort underway to assess drugs in development (and some medications currently available) to determine if they are beneficial for treating patients infected with COVID-19, adds Dr. Martinello.

 3. If you feel ill, here's what you can do

 So far, information shows the severity of COVID-19 infection ranges from very mild (sometimes with no reported symptoms at all) to severe to the point of requiring hospitalization.
 Symptoms can appear anywhere between 2 to 14 days after exposure, and may include:

 - Difficulty breathing